stackblitz/docs/docs/guides/user-guide/general-faqs.md

 Here's a [handy video](https://twitter.com/sulco/status/1275039159611203585) featured on Twitter that shows you how to create and use code snippets in StackBlitz.

-### How do I know if my project is EngineBlock or WebContainers-based?

-All WebContainers projects will have a terminal in the project.
-You can find what environments are available for EngineBlock and WebContainers projects in our [docs](https://developer.stackblitz.com/guides/user-guide/available-environments).

-Any projects in `https://stackblitz.com/?starters=fullstack`, `..?starters=backend`, `..?starters=vite` will be WebContainer/Node projects with a terminal.

-### Why can't I see my terminal?

-Please note that the terminal is only available for WebContainer-based projects.
-You can use the keyboard binding `^` `` ` `` (the caret and the back quote keys) to toggle the terminal.

-### Can I run unit tests in StackBlitz?

-You can use [Jasmine](https://jasmine.github.io/), a unit testing tool for JavaScript.

-It is also possible to run Angular unit tests inside WebContainer-based projects, but not Engineblock-based projects.
-The easiest way to start is by navigating to node.new, which creates a WebContainer-based project automatically!

 ### Can I use Postman or something similar for testing?

 [Postman](https://www.postman.com/automated-testing/) and similar tools will not work since the server is unreachable outside of the browser.
 As an alternative, you could run a node program that makes requests for testing.

-### Can I develop ElectronJS apps on StackBlitz?

-Since Electron is a native app, this cannot be supported since StackBlitz runs entirely within the browser.

 ### What are the deploy options available on StackBlitz?